File and Folder Pickers

 For the upload picker, the browser triggers a file picker dialog and Uno Platform then copies the selected files into temporary storage of the app.
 The StorageFile instance you receive is private for your application and the changes are not reflected in the original file.
 To save the changes, you need to trigger the "download picker".

 For the download picker, the experience requires the use of CachedFileManager.
 Triggering PickSaveFileAsync does not actually show the download picker to the user.
 Instead, only a temporary file is created to allow you to write any content.
-Afterwards, calling CompleteUpdatesAsync opens the download dialog which allows the user to save the file.
+Afterward, calling CompleteUpdatesAsync opens the download dialog, which allows the user to save the file.

 The CachedFileManager class works transparently with both the Download picker and the File System Access API, which means you can write a single snippet of code that handles both scenarios correctly: